JonF12/DotNetHtmxTemplate/README.md

 Simple .NET 8 template with everything set up to show basic movie data with CRUD and server side HTML rendering

-# Tested on:
+# Tested on

-Windows 10 works
+-- Windows 10

-Linux, DB migrations don't work but everything else works.
+-- Linux DB migrations don't work but everything else works.
 I suggest re-creating the migrations or updating the packages to a different sqlite library.
 Also check all of the filepaths in the code including in package.json.